joyhalliday/regex-tutorial/gist-regex-email.md

 # Regex Tutorial: Matching an Email

 Regular expressions, or regex for short, are a series of special characters that define a search pattern.
 They may appear inscrutable if you do not know how to read them, but are a good way to create a search pattern.
-Once you learn to read a recoginize the search pattern, they become much easier to read.
+Once you learn to read and recognize the search pattern, they become much easier to read.

 ## Summary